dvdmrk/ExampleProjectCatalog/README.md

 ## Milestones

--  Create a GitHub Repo and Start on a Project Plan
+- [ ] Create a GitHub Repo and Start on a Project Plan
--  Scaffold a new .NET Core MVC Application
+- [ ] Scaffold a new .NET Core MVC Application
--  Model Relational [Example Project] Data
+- [ ] Model Relational [Example Project] Data
--  Generating a Code First Database
+- [ ] Generating a Code First Database
--  Creating CRUD Controllers
+- [ ] Creating CRUD Controllers
--  Creating CRUD Views
+- [ ] Creating CRUD Views
+- [ ] Contact the media